What requirements must natural ingredients for cosmetics comply with to be allowed on the European market?

 - Where applicable, hazard pictograms, signal words, hazard statements, precautionary statements and supplemental information required by other legislation

-Suppliers of natural ingredients from developing countries should make sure that their batches are labelled in line with the CLP regulation.
-Information on potentially dangerous substances must be included on the Safety Data Sheets (SDS), as required by the REACH regulation.
-If you do not abide by the CLP regulation when exporting to the European market, European buyers will refuse to trade with you.
+Suppliers of natural ingredients from developing countries should ensure their batches are labelled in line with the CLP regulation.
+Information on potentially dangerous substances must be included in the Safety Data Sheets (SDS), as specified in the REACH regulation.
+Failure to comply with the CLP regulation when exporting to the European market will result in European buyers refusing to trade with you.

 - Visit the website of the European Chemicals Agency for more information on the CLP regulation.

-- If you do not have enough experience with Safety Date Sheets, use consultants to help you prepare them.
+- If you do not have enough experience with Safety Data Sheets, use consultants to help you prepare them.
 One way to do this is by performing basic online searches for consultancies that offer such services.
-NEXREG and Freyr are examples of consultancies offering such services.
-Another way of finding consultancies is to contact government ministries of trade in the country you are exporting from.
-This is because they sometimes have experience helping exporters with legal and regulatory issues concerning exports.
+NEXREG and Fryer are examples of consultancies offering such services.
+Another way to find such consultancies is to contact government ministries of trade in the country you are exporting from.

 - Use relevant software applications and databases that contain information that will help you to generate Safety Date Sheets.

-- If you’ve made any changes on your existing Safety Date Sheets, communicate this with buyers.
+- If you have made any changes on your existing Safety Data Sheets, inform buyers.
 You also need to keep a record of the changes you have made.

-It is common for cosmetics companies to use claims to market their products.
-However, the EU has robust regulations on cosmetics claims, which protects consumers and helps them make informed decisions.
+Cosmetics companies regularly make claims in order to market their products.
+However, to protect consumers and to help them make informed decisions, cosmetics claims are governed by strict regulations in the EU.
 The same rule applies to cosmetics ingredients, especially natural ingredients, as they may have functional and active properties that cosmetics companies may use in their marketing materials.